 You could make a heater’s base from wood, but you must insulate it from the surface it rests.
 Some of these heaters will reach temperatures between 250 to 400 ℉ in some regions.

-Often, insulation beneath the heater can be composed of brick or tile.
+Often, insulation beneath the radiant heater can be composed of brick or tile.
 Under the heater, there should put another layer of these items.

 Burning anything indoors can lead to carbon monoxide (CO) intoxication.
 After natural catastrophes, many individuals become ill or die because they mishandled their heaters.